Biddenden

-The parish includes the hamlet of Woolpack Corner (51.10°N 00.64°E).
+The parish includes the hamlet Woolpack Corner (51.10°N 00.64°E).

-Origin of Name
+Origin of name

-The place name of Biddenden is derived from the Kentish dialect of Old English, meaning "Bidda's woodland pasture".
-It is associated with a man called Bida, was originally Biddingden (c993) Bida + ing + denn, eventually evolving into the current spelling.
+The place name Biddenden is derived from the Kentish dialect of Old English, meaning "Bidda's woodland pasture".
+It is associated with a man called Bida, and was originally Biddingden (c993) Bida + ing + denn, eventually evolving into the current spelling.

 History

 All Saints Biddenden is the parish church, built mostly in the 13th century.
 There was likely an earlier Saxon church here.
 During the half-century reign of Edward III, Flemish clothworkers were settled in the area.
 The ready availability of raw materials led to the establishment of a flourishing textile industry for the production of broadcloth.
 Wealth from this industry built many of the fine houses in town.

 Biddenden Place was the ancestral home of the Mayney or Mayne family: the village school, originally founded in 1522, is named after its benefactor John Mayne.